isomerpages/nlb-photo-exhibition-chi/_all-walks-of-life/0-people-at-work.md

 <div>Morgan Betty Bassett Collection, courtesy of National Archives of Singapore </div>
 <div>20090000101 – 0011</div>
 </div>
-Originating from South India, Tamil coolies came to Singapore during the 19th century and generally worked at the docks and railway stations.
+Originating from South India, Tamil coolies came to Singapore during the 19th century and generally worked at the docks or built railway lines.
 In addition, Singapore also received Indian convicts, mainly from Bengal, Madras and Bombay, who served out their sentences while working as labourers.
 These convicts were a source of cheap labour needed for the construction of public roads, bridges and key public buildings in the early days.
 <p></p>
 <p></p>
 <hr>